Stanford MBA Employment Report—Salaries, Industries, & More

 Stanford GSB Career Support

-The data above is from 2021 and represents the career statistics for the Stanford MBA class of 2021.*
+The data above represents the latest career statistics for the Stanford MBA class of 2025.

 See the full report: Stanford GSB MBA Employment Report